About Us

 Does group membership have a fee?
 No.

-Kindness and community should not have a monetary cost.
-We are seeking skilled people to help with fundraising (web support, physical space, etc.) and for funding the Emergency Hardship Program.
-This program functions to help people who are born into trafficking and/or life-threatening trauma conditions leave those conditions and get the kind of actionable help they need to stay out of those conditions.
+Kindness and community should not have a monetary cost!
+We are however seeking skilled people to help with fundraising (web support, physical space, etc.) and for funding our Emergency Hardship Program that functions to help people who are born into trafficking and/or life-threatening trauma conditions leave those conditions and get the kind of actionable help they need to stay free of those conditions.

 Community Guidelines

-Help Exists functions to help survivors build community together.
-Our community guidelines function to help protect the special needs of survivors who are still trying to leave their inborn and still active abuse conditions, and to protect survivors from being forced to demonstrate their disablement, lack of agency, or lack of cultural familiarity.
+We are survivors building community for ourselves and each other.
+Our community guidelines function to help protect the special needs of survivors still trying to leave active abuse conditions, and to protect survivors from being forced to demonstrate their endangerment, disablement, lack of agency, or lack of cultural familiarity.
 The only customs and traditions that we have are shared agreements to practice kindness with each other.

 No solicitation or self-promotion.

-We agree to practice boundaries that allow everybody to be disabled.
-Disability rights protect people from being forced out to demonstrate their disabilities because that injures people; violates their privacy; and puts them in danger.
-Our format helps disabled people to build community, learn about our rights to safety, privacy, disability, and advocacy.
+We practice boundaries that allow disabled people to be disabled.
+Disability rights protect people from being forced to demonstrate their disabilities because doing so violates privacy and endangers people.
+We support disabled survivors to build community and learn about our rights to safety, privacy, disability, and effective representation and advocacy.

 No assumptions about identity.

-Some survivors were born into conditions of organized abuse, and from infancy onward had lives and identities formed by extreme harm.
-We never assume that these conditions ended or lessened, just because the body grew older.
-Some survivors are here as people who have no outside identity, other than being a survivor, trying to survive a day at a time.
-Some survivors only experience identities defined entirely by roles imposed by abusers with no internalized sense of who they are, what choices they may have, what rights they may have, what aspirations they could have, and what may be possible for them.
+Some survivors from birth onward had identities formed by extreme harm.
+We do not assume that these conditions ended or lessened, just because the body grew older.
+Some survivors exist as people who have no outside identity, other than being a survivor, trying to survive a day at a time.
+Some survivors have only experienced identities defined entirely by roles imposed by abusers with no internalized sense of who they are, what choices they may have, what rights they may have, what aspirations they could have, and what may be possible for them.

 No assumptions about shared culture.

-Some survivors were born in captivity or inside of environments engineered by abusers.
-For this reason, survivors can be disabled from experiencing shared culture with others.
-Some survivors experience exponentially harmful effects deliberately created by their abusers to ensure that what is co-regulating and comforting for the general population can be especially painful and gaslighting for these survivors.
+Survivors of more extreme forms of abuse may be disabled from experiencing shared culture with others.
+Some experience exponentially harmful effects created by abusers to ensure that what is co-regulating and comforting for the general population can be especially painful and gaslighting for these survivors.

 Meeting unmet needs.

 Rather than measuring our own pain and suffering against the pain and suffering of others, we just respond directly by helping to meet unmet needs.
-Comparison leads to despair by functioning to disconnect people from their own needs and replace their actual needs with competition for worth.
-This creates guilt and shame and turns survival into a trial, rather than a right.
-In reality being loved and valued does not necessitate others being less worthy or harmed.
-Part of recovery is discovering that love actually exists and you are actually worthy of love.
-We get to learn together that having love does not require sacrifice, and that nobody is replaceable because everybody is worth more than the harm their body can take and the harm their body can inflict.
-The only route out is to love ourselves and each other to freedom.
+Comparison disconnects us from our own needs, and replaces our actual needs with competition for worth.
+Part of recovery is discovering that kindness actually exists and you are actually worthy of it.
+Nobody is replaceable because everybody is worth more than the harm that their body can take and harm their body can inflict.
+Making kindness and building resources to meet our unmet needs are the only things left to do.